Skip to content

 doExecute requests the child physical operator to execute (that triggers physical query planning and generates an RDD[InternalRow]).

-doExecute transforms the RDD[InternalRow] with a transformation function for every partition.
+doExecute transforms the RDD[InternalRow] with the transformation f function for every partition (using RDD.mapPartitionsWithIndex transformation).

-doExecute uses RDD.mapPartitionsWithIndex to process InternalRows per partition (with a partition ID).
+doExecute uses RDD.mapPartitionsWithIndex to process partition InternalRows (with a partition ID).

 For every partition, mapPartitionsWithIndex records the start execution time (beforeAgg).